Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Numerical Analysis

+\textbf{Effect of Reduced Dimension $d$:} To further elaborate on the impact of the reduced dimension $d$, we compare the CTR and NDCG performance of the D-LinTS-RP with various reduced dimensions to those of the D-LinTS algorithm.
+In \textbf{Fig. \ref{fig:movielens_ctr_ndcg_bcmabrp_dlints}, \ref{fig:jester_ctr_ndcg_bcmabrp_dlints}}, and \textbf{\ref{fig:amazon_ctr_ndcg_bcmabrp_dlints}}, we depict the results for MovieLens 10M, Jester, and Amazon Books datasets, respectively.
+When we increase the reduced dimension $d$, the performance of D-LinTS-RP approaches that of D-LinTS in terms of CTR and NDCG, with D-LinTS-RP matching D-LinTS eventually by using $d$ equal to the original context dimension.
+Therefore, for large-scale recommender systems with changing users' interests, D-LinTS-RP is a better choice than D-LinTS, provided that we use a suitable reduced dimension as the input to the algorithm.

-\begin{remark} The reduced dimension $d$ makes a trade-off between the computational complexity of our algorithm and its regret performance.
-As evident from the theoretical and numerical results, large $d$ increases the runtime; however, choosing a small $d$ might yield information loss, thereby harming the performance w.r.t. the accumulated rewards.
-For example, for MovieLens dataset, as we increase the reduced dimension $d$, the runtime increases while the regret decreases.
-Although for larger values of $d$ regret bound expands, this does not necessarily mean that the achieved cumulative reward will be different in practice.
-That is the case for our experiment on Jester dataset, where the cumulative reward is not affected much as we decrease the value of reduced dimension $d$. \end{remark}
+As evident from the theoretical and numerical results, the choice of the reduced dimension $d$ impacts the performance of the D-LinTS-RP algorithm.
+When we increase the reduced dimension $d$, the regret of D-LinTS-RP decreases, and the performance of D-LinTS-RP approaches that of D-LinTS in terms of both runtime and reward.
+Although larger values of $d$ expand the regret bound, this does not necessarily mean that the achieved cumulative reward will be different in practice.
+That is the case for our experiment on the Jester dataset, where the cumulative reward is not affected much as we decrease the value of reduced dimension $d$.